 Usage Note

 The CWE data type is used where it is necessary to communicate a code, text, or coding system and the version of the coding system the code was drawn from and alternate codes drawn from another coding system.
 Many coded fields in this specification identify coding systems or value set attributes that must be used for the field.
 When populating the CWE data types with these values, this guide does not give preference to the triplet in which the standard code should appear.
-The receiver is expected to examine the coding system names in components CWE-3 (Name of Coding System) and, if valued, CWE-6 (Alternate Name of Coding System) and, if valued, CWE-20 (Second Alternate Name of Coding System) to determine if it recognizes the coding system or value set.

 CWE_CR – Coded with Exceptions – Code Required